swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ### Performance

 Swift to C++ bridging should be as efficient as possible.
 The Swift compiler should avoid unnecessary overhead for calling into Swift functions from C++, or using Swift types from C++.
 Furthermore, the bridging code should not convert Swift types into their C++ counterparts automatically as that can add a lot of overhead.
-For instance, a Swift function returning a String should still return a Swift String in C++, and not a std::string.
+For instance, a Swift function returning a String should still return a Swift String in C++, and not a `std::string`.

-Certain Swift features do not have a corresponding C++ mapping which can impose some additional overhead to make them work in C++.
-Resilient value types are a good example of this, as their layout and size is not known at compile time.
-This means that the generated C++ type that represents such a Swift type might need to impose additional performance overhead by allocating the storage for such value dynamically on the heap (i.e. boxing).
-In cases like this, the Swift compiler should strive to have minimal possible overhead, by finding solutions where this overhead can be optimized out for common cases.
+Some Swift features require additional overhead to be used in C++.
+Resilient value types are a good example of this; C++ expects types to have a statically-known layout, but Swift's resilient value types do not satisfy this, and so the generated C++ types representing those types may need to dynamically allocate memory internally.
+In cases like these, the C++ interface should at least strive to minimize the dynamic overhead, for example by avoiding allocation for sufficiently small types.

 ### Achieving Safety With Performance In Mind